Global political history

 The German Reich (Deutches Reich) was the formal name of the German state from its proclamation in the Palace of Versailles on January 18 1871 until the defeat of Nazi Germany in 1945 at the end of World War II.
 In practice, however, it makes sense to divide the political history of Germany during this period into three distinct periods: the German Empire (1871 – 1918), the Weimar Republic (1919 – 1933/34), and Nazi Germany (1933/34 – 1945).

-The German Empire was formed from the unification of most of the German states into a single empire under the rule of Wilhelm I, King of Prussia.
+The German Empire was formed from the unification of most of the German states into a single federal monarchy under the rule of Wilhelm I, King of Prussia.
 In his capacity as head of this new state Wilhelm assumed the title of German Emperor.
-This title was chosen deliberately by Wilhelm’s chancellor Otto von Bismarck to reflect the fact that the new empire preserved the federal structure of the North German Confederation, in which individual states retained formal sovereignty (Wilhelm himself remained King of Prussia in addition to his imperial title).
+This title was chosen deliberately by Wilhelm’s chancellor Otto von Bismarck to reflect the fact that the new empire preserved the federal structure of the North German Confederation: the constituent kingdoms, grand duchies, free cities and so on retained their own rulers and internal governments (Wilhelm himself remained King of Prussia in addition to his imperial title).
 This choice of title also avoided antagonizing Austria in the way that a title like “Emperor of Germany” might have done.
+Unlike the old Holy Roman Empire, the German Empire was not elective; the title of German Emperor was permanently tied to the Kings of Prussia.

 Date of birth/date of death: b.
 March 22 1797; d.
 March 9 1888